Last Updated on January 28, 2023 by Anne-Marie

-Enjoy this tasty Garbanzo Bean Salad year-round.
+Enjoy this tasty easy vegan garbanzo bean salad year-round.
 This easy side dish goes well with dinners like grilled chicken, steak, fish, or pasta.

 This side salad recipe is super versatile and easy to put together.
-Serve it with soup or a sandwich for lunch.
+Serve it as a side dish with soup or a sandwich for lunch.

 You can also add it on top of salad greens or baby spinach for a more filling salad.

-Best of all, this salad is naturally vegan, vegetarian, gluten free, and dairy free.
+Best of all, this easy bean salad recipe is naturally vegan, vegetarian, gluten free, and dairy free.